-A MI Choice Support Services Coordinator (SSC), assists Northern Health Care Management Licensed Supports Coordination staff in working with participants who are re-enrolling in MI Choice, enrolling after a nursing facility or hospital discharge, or otherwise assisting the participant with obtaining assistance in the community.
+A Support Services Coordinator (SSC), assists Northern Health Care Management Licensed Supports Coordination staff in working with participants who are re-enrolling in MI Choice, enrolling after a nursing facility or hospital discharge, or otherwise assisting the participant with obtaining assistance in the community.
 Essentially, the SSC will perform the work of a Community Health Worker (CHW) and be unlicensed but must be trained in the duties of the job.

 ESSENTIAL POSITION FUNCTIONS (listing Position Specific functions first):